 I can answer a broad range of questions about both academic and creative writing.
 I can answer questions about APA format, research and references, essay structure and more.
 I am particularly helpful in the areas of character development, storyline development, etc. and I can provide authors with an array of tools to help them organize their work.

 I minored in English for my Bachelor's degree.
-I have also written several books and I run a small publishing company (before you ask, we're not accepting submissions at this time).
+I have also written several books and I run a small publishing company.
 I have written both fiction and non-fiction books and I have been published in newspapers and written articles for major internet websites.

 Alpha Chi, Psi Chi, Kappa Delta Pi, APA

 MS, Educational Psychology, BS Psychology (English minor)